ftdysa/symfony-vagrant/README.md

 puPHPet generated vagrant/puppet setup altered to provide a quick and easy sf2 setup.

-Initial commit has no configuration setup so you'll want to edit Vagrantfile / manifests/default.pp to change where symfony is installed.
-By default it will be installed to /var/www/symfony.
+Initial commit has no configuration setup so you'll want to edit Vagrantfile / manifests/default.pp to change where symfony is installed and what your vm is called.

+By default, the docroot is /var/www which is NFS mounted to ./shared.
+Symfony is installed to /var/www/symfony. xhProf is installed to /var/www/xhprof

+This setup provides:
+* mysql 5.5
+* php5-curl
+* php5-cli
+* php5-mcrypt
+* php5-apc
+* php5-intl
+* build-essential
+* vim
+* vim-common
+* vim-scripts